A note on irreducible quadrilaterals of $II_1$ factors: Introduction

 {\bf \Cref{betacomutationforregularquadrilateral}} {\em Let $(N,P,Q,M)$ be an irreducible quadrilateral such that $N\subset P$ and $N\subset Q$ are both regular.
 Then, $\alpha(P,Q)=\pi/2$, i.e., $(N, P, Q, M)$ is a commuting square, and

 where $H, K$ and $G$ denote the Weyl groups of $N \subset P$, $N \subset Q$ and $N \subset M$, respectively.

 In particular, $(N, P, Q, M)$ is a cocommuting square if and only if $G = HK$. }

 \Cref{values} dwells around the main theme of this article, viz., to determine the possible values of the interior and exterior angles.
 We first derive expressions for the angles in terms of the common norm $\lambda$ of two naturally arising auxiliary operators and the indices of the intermediate subfactors of the quadruple (in \Cref{formulaalphabeta}).
-Then, in the irreducible setup, we exploit these expressions to obtain some definitive values for angles by making use of above relationship between angles and Weyl groups, a theorem of Popa \cite{pop} wherein he determines the possible values taken by the set $\Lambda(M, N)$ of relative dimensions of projections, and the values attained by the polynomials $P_n(x), n \geq 0$, as introduced by Jones in \cite{Jon}.
+Then, in the irreducible setup, we exploit these expressions to obtain some definitive values for angles by making use of above relationship between angles and Weyl groups, a theorem of Popa \cite{pop} wherein he determines the possible values taken by the set $\Lambda(M, N)$ of relative dimensions of projections, and relating $\lambda$ with certain polynomials $P_n(x), n \geq 0$, which are near relatives of the Chebyshev polynomials as introduced by Jones in \cite{Jon}.
 The results that we prove are:

-{\bf \Cref{valuesofangle}} {\em Let $(N,P,Q,M)$ be a quadruple with $N\subset M$ irreducible and let $0<t\leq 1/2$ be such that $t(1-t)=\tau$.
+{\bf \Cref{valuesofangle}} {\em Let $(N,P,Q,M)$ be a quadruple with $N\subset M$ irreducible, $r:= \frac{[Q:N]}{[M:P]}$, $\tau:=[M:N]^{-1}$ and let $0<t\leq 1/2$ be such that $t(1-t)=\tau$.
 If $r/\lambda \geq t$, then, and And, if $r/\lambda < t$, then,